mmcc007/todo/README.md

 If your Apple ID under your Apple Developer Account has 2-factor authentication enabled, you must create a new Apple ID without 2-factor authentication.
 This can be done using your existing Apple Developer account.
 See https://appstoreconnect.apple.com/access/users.
 It should be set to have access to your app in `App Store Connect`.
-Log out and log back in to complete the setup of your new Apple ID.
+Log out and log back in, using your new Apple ID, to complete the setup of your new Apple ID.

 To complete the connection between Travis and GitHub, you may have to sync your account on Travis and enable the GitHub repo.
 See: https://travis-ci.org/account/repositories